uwindsorcss/hub/README.md

 - Create/modify events
 - Modify page content in-site

+Note: UWindsor currently doesn't allow us to create an application with our school's Microsoft account.
+You'll have to create the application on a different account such as your personal one.

 Follow these steps from Microsoft to create an application and obtain the client ID and secret: https://docs.microsoft.com/en-us/graph/auth-register-app-v2
 - Name: whatever you want
 - Supported account types: Accounts in any organizational directory (Any Azure AD directory - Multitenant)